+U+A794/A795 LATIN CAPITALL/SMALL LETTER LUNATE EPSILON U+A7AC/A7AD LATIN CAPITAL/SMALL LETTER A WITH LOOP

+For proposing U+A794/A794 LATIN CAPITAL/SMALL LETTER LUNATE EPSILON as a case pair, see the evidence in L2/11-136 "Proposal to encode Latin letters for the Slovene Metelko alphabet".
+This case pair also was contained with the same code point in an earlier draft of L2/11-137.
-- U+A7AC/A7AD LATIN CAPITAL/SMALL LETTER A WITH LOOP U+A7B5/A7B6 LATIN CAPITAL/SMALL LETTER I WITH LONG STROKE OVERLAY U+A7C7/A7C8 LATIN CAPITAL/SMALL LETTER U WITH INSIDE BAR - Otherwise, if there exists an already encoded letter which is obviously the matching lowercase letter, but which is already formally paired to another uppercase letter, that letter is formally declared formally as the lowercase part of the capital letter proposed here (while the uppercase matching of that letter is not changed).

-This yields in a missing possibility of round-trip casing for the capital letter proposed here.
-(This casing behavior resembles the one U+1E9E LATIN CAPITAL LETTER SHARP S.)
+Otherwise, if there exists an already encoded letter which is obviously the matching lowercase letter, but which is already formally paired to another uppercase letter, that letter is mentioned as a cross reference without formal pairing.
+This treatment is a change to the predecessor document due to feedback from UTC #127; before it was declared formally as the lowercase part of the capital letter proposed here; while the uppercase matching of that letter was not changed.
+This had yielded in a missing possibility of round-trip casing for the capital letter proposed here, resembling the behavior resembles of U+1E9E LATIN CAPITAL LETTER SHARP S.)

 This is the case for:

-U+FB0B LATIN CAPITAL LETTER PHONOTYPIC ENG (paired with U+014B LATIN SMALL LETTER ENG) U+FB0F LATIN CAPITAL LETTER DOUBLE U (paired with U+026F LATIN SMALL LETTER TURNED M)
+U+FB0B LATIN CAPITAL LETTER PHONOTYPIC ENG

+(informally paired with U+014B LATIN SMALL LETTER ENG)

+U+FB0E LATIN CAPITAL LETTER DOUBLE U

+(informally paired with U+026F LATIN SMALL LETTER TURNED M)

 Otherwise, if there is no form of a lowercase letter which is obviously matching by form (and thus being its "natural" lowercase matching independent of any use in a special EPA variant), the capital letter is proposed unpaired.
 In such cases, the case matching has to be done by a tailoring specific to the EPA variant in use (which is no special problem, as any EPA variant considered here needs such a tailoring anyway).
-These capital letters will never get a lowercase counterpart (due to the aforementionspecial tailoring, they are excluded from the use in IDNs and identifiers.
+These capital letters will never get a lowercase counterpart (due to the aforementioned Unicode stability policies), and as they cannot be lowercased independent of a special tailoring, they are excluded from the use in IDNs and identifiers.